dmarkham/enumer/README.md

   convert the map keys to json (strings).
 If not, the numeric values will be used instead
 - When the flag `yaml` is provided, two additional methods will be generated, `MarshalYAML()` and `UnmarshalYAML()`.
 These make the enum conform to the `gopkg.in/yaml.v2.Marshaler` and `gopkg.in/yaml.v2.Unmarshaler` interfaces.
-- When the flag `sql` is provided, the methods for implementing the Scanner and Valuer interfaces will be also generated.
+- When the flag `sql` is provided, the methods for implementing the `Scanner` and `Valuer` interfaces.
   Useful when storing the enum in a database.